This comes after some states protested that the Centre was encroaching on their right to approve land acquisition for private miners.

 However, states like Chhattisgarh and Jharkhand and local activist groups in these states protested against any amendment to the CBA Act.
 Activists said the amendment would take away states’ authority on land and revenue garnered from it.

 Sources said similar concerns were aired by some non-Bharatiya Janata Party ruled mineral rich states during stakeholder discussions earlier this month.
-To address this, the is planning to let states choose.
+To address this, the coal ministry is planning to let states choose.
 “It will be up to the states.
 If they want to follow the amended CBA Act and ease the land acquisition and thereby private investment in their states or want to continue with existing provisions of LARR Act,” said an executive privy to the discussion.

 The CBA Act provides for acquisition of land containing or likely to contain coal deposits and for matters connected with it.
-Under this Act, the land is acquired for government companies only for and activities strictly incidental to mining purposes.
+Under this Act, the land is acquired for government companies only for coal mining and activities strictly incidental to mining purposes.

 Additionally, the Centre will “de-centralise” the acquisition process for private coal miners.
 “We have proposed to the mine bearing states that land officers in the states oversee the process of acquisition for private coal miners.
 The Centre will have no role and states will have full authority,” said the official.